syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

 ## INPUT Element

 The INPUT element is used for getting input from the user.
-It can be a text box, a button element or a check box which is determined by the type attribute of the &lt;input&gt; tag in the HTML document.
+It can be a text box, a button element or a check box which is determined by the type attribute of the <input> tag in the HTML document.
 The INPUTElementImpl class is used in determining the methods and properties for this element.